 We’ve all been there—enjoying a nice, hot shower, and then it happens.
 Someone starts the washing machine or someone in another bathroom starts to shower, and you’ve just been hit with an arctic blast of cold water.
 If you’re tired of standing under your shower on cold mornings and experiencing these arctic blasts, then you should consider purchase of a water pressure booster pump.
+Improve your water pressure with eco water systems that can guarantee no water waste.
 This technology has been developed for home use in cases where low or inconsistent water pressure is delivered to the home.

 Pressure problems create issues in the laundry room and particularly in bathrooms.
 What is water pressure anyway?
 It is the force of water pushing from the water main into the pipes of your home.
 The rate of flow depends on several factors, including the size of piping you have (1 inch, ½ inch or other diameter), whether your water is well-supplied or city-supplied, and how many water connections you have to one main water junction in the home.
 Modern homes usually have 1 inch pipe, but many older homes have 0.5 inch pipe.
 When homes have multiple taps or appliances all connected to the same pipe, there may not be enough water (or water pressure) coming into the home.